opnfv/vswitchperf/docs/requirements/vswitchperf_ltd.rst

     **Description**:

-    The aim of this test is to understand the overall performance of the system when a CPU intensive application is run on the same DUT as the Virtual Switch.
+    The aim of this test is to understand the overall performance of the system when a CPU or Memory intensive application is run on the same DUT as the Virtual Switch.
 For each frame size, an LTD.Throughput.RFC2544.PacketLossRatio (0% Packet Loss) test should be performed.
-Throughout the entire test a CPU intensive application should be run on all cores on the system not in use by the Virtual Switch.
+Throughout the entire test a CPU or Memory intensive application should be run on all cores on the system not in use by the Virtual Switch.
     For NUMA system only cores on the same NUMA node are loaded.

     It is recommended that stress-ng be used for loading the non-Virtual Switch cores but any stress tool MAY be used.